react-native-webrtc/react-native-webrtc/Documentation/BasicUsage.md

 For starters we're going to import everything ready to use.
 Most of the included functionality is similar to how you would deal with WebRTC in your browser.
-We support most WebRTC APIs, see this [document](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection) for more details.
+We support most of the official WebRTC APIs, see this [document](https://developer.mozilla.org/en-US/docs/Web/API/RTCPeerConnection) for more details.

 ```javascript
 import {